basho/yokozuna/docs/CONCEPTS.md

 -------

-Tagging is the process of adding field-value pairs to be indexed via the Riak Object metadata.
+Tagging is the process of adding field-value pairs to be indexed via Riak Object metadata.
 It is useful in two scenarios.

-1. The object being stored is opaque but your application has metadata about it that should be indexed.
-E.g. storing an image with location or category metadata.
+1. The object being stored is opaque but your application has metadata about it that should be indexed, for example storing an image with location or category metadata.

-2. The object being stored is not opaque but additional indexes must be added without modifying the object's value.
+2. The object being stored is not opaque, but additional indexes must be added _without_ modifying the object's value.

 See [TAGGING][] for more information.